Chapter 16 BWV 8 Liebster Gott, wenn werd ich sterben?

 The bass aria bursts upon us like a breath of fresh air; the whole mood has now altered.
 The questioning has gone and is now replaced by an assertion of total positivity----rid yourselves of your fears, trust in the call of Jesus----to stand before Him is to transform your day.
 Musically all this has in common with the opening chorus is the 12/8 time signature but, performed at a quicker tempo, this rhythm is transformed into a gigantic, and slightly odd, gigue.
 The sadder, more muted tones of the oboes are absent and the flute takes on the main melodic role, vying with the accompanying strings and sparkling with optimism and joy.

 This is an Italianate ritornello movement at its most abandoned.
 The message is unequivocal----you may question the process of death and muse upon your own mortality.
-But do not allow yourself to become morbidly absorbed with these issues for Christ has provided you with an honorable and fulfilling eternal afterlife; rejoice in that simple, unequivocal fact!
+But do not allow yourself to become morbidly absorbed with these issues for Christ has provided you with an honourable and fulfilling eternal afterlife; rejoice in that simple, undeniable fact!

 Bach frequently juxtaposes quite different shades of feeling and emotion with an infinitely subtle musical palette.
 But here he is completely unequivocal.